seyi/thelittleartist/README.md

 # thelittleartist
-An interactive approach into the art of computer programming using the Knuth's books
+An interactive and simplified approach into the art of computer programming using the Knuth's books